 First Lesbian Love

 Things moved quickly after that kiss, as we were typically U-Haul lesbians.
 At the same time of our first kiss, Maartje moved into my student house.
-Yes we were living together and started our relationship at the same time, that wasn’t easy.
-But you can read more about that in our lesbian love story.
+Yes, we were living together and started our relationship at the same time, that wasn’t easy.

 It was time to tell my family about our relationship when I was together with Maartje for a couple of weeks.
 Of course, I was not totally ready yet to tell everyone, as I was a bit scared.
 For some family members my lesbian coming out was as big a surprise as it was for me.